klm-lab/store/README.md

 * `groupKey._A` A key that can be passed to your grouped store in order to get a PURE DISPATCHER with all actions in that store.
 * `._D` A key that can be passed to your slice store in order to get all data in that store making it a PURE DATA CONSUMER.
 * `groupKey._D` A key that can be passed to your grouped store in order to get all data in that store making it a PURE DATA CONSUMER.
+* `all` A key that can be passed to your any store in order to get everything in that store.
+It is similar to passing nothing

 <!-- LICENSE -->